Rayin-saber/yinrui.github.io/_pages/activities.md

 - Software Engineer Intern, Continental Automotive, China, 2012.12 - 2013.3

 <b>Editorial Borad</b>
-- Guest editor for Research Topic: Computational Methods to Analyze RNA Data for Human Diseases in the journal of Frontiers In Genetics.
+- Guest Editor for Research Topic: Computational Methods to Analyze RNA Data for Human Diseases in the journal of Frontiers In Genetics.

 <b>Invited Reviewer</b>
 - International Conference on Bioinformatics